-Beryl Cook captured quintessential British character
+Beryl Cook captured many quintessential aspects of British character

 August 02, 2020

-Beryl Cook captured quintessential British character
+Beryl Cook captured many quintessential aspects of British character

 Years ago I remember seeing a TV programme about a middle aged woman who ran a guest house and had begun painting as a hobby.
 She became renowned as a painter with an interesting and instantly recognisable style.
 Her name was Beryl Cook and her work soon regularly featured in the British National Portrait Gallery in London.